Britney Spears Pregnant, Expecting First Baby With Fiancé Sam Asghari - E! Online

 During Britney's legal battle to end her 13-year conservatorship, she shared in a bombshell testimony that she wants to get married and have a baby, but claimed her conservators would not allow her to remove her remove her birth control.
 "I have an [IUD] inside of myself right now so I don't get pregnant," she in a June 2021 hearing.
 "I deserve to have the same rights as anybody does by having a child, a family, any of those things."

-Her conservatorship was terminated in November, with her attorney, Mathew Rosengart, telling fans outside of a Los Angeles courthouse: "What's next for Britney—and this is the first time that this can be said for about a decade—is up to one person: Britney."
+Her conservatorship was terminated in November, just weeks after Britney's father, Jamie Spears, was suspended as her co-conservator following 13 years.
+In a filing submitted by Jamie's legal team before the termination of Britney's conservatorship, his attorneys wrote, "Mr. Spears has always done what he believes was in his daughter's best interests."

 A source previously told E!
-News that Sam has been an "unwavering" in his support for Britney amid her pursuit to end her conservatorship.
+News that Sam has been "unwavering" in his support for Britney amid her pursuit to end her conservatorship.
 In addition, according to the insider, Sam has been "really supportive" of Britney's two sons after developing a bond with the teens.

 "When it comes to the boys, Sam is definitely part of their lives because he's part of Britney's life in every way," the source said in October.
 "So, especially with the Free Britney movement, he's been on the forefront of everything, and Britney doesn't hide any part of her life from Sam—or any part of her life from her kids because her life is so open now."